 Scroll down for recorded video.
 The program will also feature a performance by Genbu Daiko from our partners at the Japanese Friendship Garden Society of San Diego and an interview with Mr. George Takei and KPBS Arts and Culture reporter, Beth Accomando.

 In this one hour event, a brief history of San Diego’s Japanese American community will be followed by presentations from the panelists, detailing and comparing their experiences with those described by George Takei in his graphic novel.
-Register for the Zoom Link
+Watch the recording on our YouTube page.

 Furniture maker, artist and educator Wendy Maruyama has been making innovative work for over 40 years.
 She will be discussing her work, specifically E.O.
 9066 and Tag Project.
-Instagram Live
+Watch the recording on our IGTV.

 Specific to Students, this live virtual event with the creators of our 2020 One Book, One San Diego, They Called Us Enemy.
 Actor and activist George Takei, Justin Eisinger, Steven Scott and Harmony Becker will be joining us for this special event, created just for students aged 10-15.
 Register through Eventbrite